There are plenty of Testosterone Frequently Asked Questions. Such As... How can low testosterone replacement treat andropause?

 What is DHEA?

 DHEA is a hormone that is excreted by the adrenal gland.
-Males may convert DHEA to testosterone and/or estrogen in their body.
-Low levels of DHEA can cause depression, osteoporosis, obesity and sexual dysfunction.
+Males may convert DHEA to testosterone and estrogen in their body.
+Low levels of DHEA can cause depression, osteoporosis, obesity, and sexual dysfunction.
 It may be recommended by your doctor to take DHEA supplements.

 What is the Normal Range for Testosterone Levels?

-The normal range of testosterone is 240-1100ng/dl.
-However, it is suggested that men maintain a testosterone level in the upper end of the range.
-If your testosterone levels are below a healthy range i.e. below 700ng, consider testosterone replacement.
+The usual range of testosterone is 240-1100ng/dl.
+However, it is suggested that men maintain a testosterone level in the upper end of the spectrum.
+If your testosterone levels are below a healthy range, i.e., below 700ng, consider testosterone replacement.